JoyLove0/BMMB-852-Applied-Bioinfo-2025/Week-6/README.md

 GENOME_ACC = GCF_000882815.3
 SRA_ACC = SRR9945583
 ```
-To process another sample, update SRA_ACC and re-run the relevant targets.
+To process another sample, update SRA_ACC and/or GENOME_ACC and re-run the relevant targets.

 ## Visualize the resulting BAM files for both simulated reads and reads downloaded from SRA.
 My SRR file aligned to nothing at first (see below).